How your hybrid working policy attracts new recruits

 Going into the office nowadays is less about sitting alone in silos (you can do that at home) and more about meeting up with team members.

-For many organisations this has meant providing more funky new team spaces, video conferencing pods and exciting collaboration zones at the expense of banks of dedicated desks.
+For many organisations this has meant replacing banks of dedicated desks with imaginative new team spaces, video conferencing pods and collaboration zones.

-Even if you are visiting the office to work alone, the prospect of not having access to your usual old desk may be more than compensated with the appeal of test-driving a fancy riser desk or bagging that desk overlooking the best view.
+Even if you are visiting the office to work alone, the prospect of having your usual ‘old desk’ may be more than compensated with the appeal of test-driving a fancy riser desk or bagging that desk that overlooks the best view.

-“Although we are hybrid working in practice, we simply can’t put anything in our employment terms about guaranteed hybrid working and this is hampering our abilities to attract the best talent in the UK.”
+“Although we are hybrid working in practice in the UK, we simply can’t put anything in our employment terms about guaranteed hybrid working and this is hampering our abilities to attract the best talent in the UK.”

 Easy yet equitable access is essential